 - Don’t stop job searching—keep your hunt for a new job moving forward.

 Focus on industries that aren’t as affected by COVID-19.
-For example, the travel, tourism, transportation, and recreation industries are going to be freezing or slowing down hiring.
+For example, the travel, tourism, transportation, and recreation industries are freezing or slowing down hiring.

 Some companies are stopping all in-person interviews, and conducting the hiring process remotely, at least temporarily.
 Take some time to brush up your video interview skills and phone interview technique, so you’re prepared to make the best impression.

 If you are attending an in-person interview or a meeting, shaking hands is on the “please don’t do” list.